Product Guide

 Layout options

-Blocks that display multiple items (such as Testimonials and Showcase) include a Layout section where you can choose between:
+Blocks that display multiple items (like Testimonials and Showcase) include a Layout section:

-• Grid -- Items arranged in a responsive grid.
-You can choose between 1 or 2 columns.
+• Grid -- Items in a responsive grid.
+Choose between 1 or 2 columns.

-• Carousel -- Items displayed in a horizontal carousel with optional navigation arrows and pagination dots.
+• Carousel -- Items in a horizontal carousel with optional navigation arrows and pagination dots.

 Deleting and duplicating blocks

-To delete a block, select it on the canvas and look for the delete button (typically an "X" or trash icon) on the block card.
-Click it to remove the block from your page.
-This action removes the block from your draft -- it will not affect your live page until you publish.
+To delete a block, select it on the canvas and click the delete button (an "X" or trash icon) on the block card.
+This removes it from your draft -- it won't affect your live page until you publish.

-Pro Tip: If you accidentally delete a block, you can re-add it from the palette and reconfigure it.
-Plan your page layout before you start adding blocks to minimize rework.
-You can also save frequently so your draft always reflects your latest progress.
+Pro Tip: If you accidentally delete a block, re-add it from the palette and reconfigure it.
+Save frequently so your draft always reflects your latest progress.

 Was this article helpful?